 TBH Equine Program

-Over the past several years, Clark and Curry have worked together to develop Tulsa Boys’ Home’s own equine therapy model called The SPUR Model: An Equine-Facilitated Social Intelligence Approach to Relationship Building.
+Over the past several years, Clark and Shannon Curry, MS worked together to develop Tulsa Boys’ Home’s own equine therapy model called The SPUR Model: An Equine-Facilitated Social Intelligence Approach to Relationship Building.
 This model was created to engage people in a non-traditional, experiential process of playing games with horses as a way to build social intelligence.
 The key concepts of perception,behavior, and engagement related to social intelligence, along with the uncanny intuitive abilities of the horse are combined to enhance and “spur” others towards a greater capacity to get along better with people.